Isotopy classes of involutions of del Pezzo surfaces: Introduction

 {\bf{Acknowledgements.}} I am grateful to Benson Farb for his support and guidance on this project which been truly invaluable.
-I thank Benson and Eduard Looijenga for sharing an earlier draft of their paper \cite{farb--looijenga} which shaped and inspired this project.
-I also thank Danny Calegari and Shmuel Weinberger for their answers to my questions about mapping class groups of $4$-manifolds and finite group actions on $4$-manifolds, Ishan Banerjee for insightful conversations, and Nick Salter for comments on an earlier draft of this paper.
+I thank Farb and Eduard Looijenga for sharing an earlier draft of their paper \cite{farb--looijenga} which shaped and inspired this project.
+I thank Hokuto Konno for bringing many relevant references on Nielsen realization for $4$-manifolds to my attention.
+I also thank Danny Calegari and Shmuel Weinberger for their answers to my questions about mapping class groups of $4$-manifolds and finite group actions on $4$-manifolds, Ishan Banerjee for insightful conversations, and R. \.{I}nan\c{c} Baykur, Anubhav Mukherjee, and Nick Salter for their comments on an earlier draft of this paper.
+Finally, I thank the anonymous referee for their careful reading and for offering many valuable comments and suggestions.